ja-guzzle/docs/docs/how_to_guides/administration/security/Azure Single Sign On.md

 ![image alt text](/img/docs/how-to-guides/administrator/security/sso0.png)

 :::note
 You can also use existing App registration in AAD and add the redirect URL of the Guzzle instance you are integrating.
-However as  a best practice, each Guzzle instance should have its own App registration for better segregation
+However, as a best practice, each Guzzle instance should have its own App registration for better segregation
 :::